Part-time-Dan/mod12-EmployeeDatabaseApp-DanWilson/README.md

 Currently, the user can view all departments, roles and employees.
 The user can add departments, roles and employees.
 And the user can update the role of a specific employee.

-Additional functions being developed to update employee managers, view employees by manager, view employees by department, see total budget of a department and be able to delete from any database table.
+Additional functions being developed to ~~update employee managers~~ DONE, ~~view employees by manager~~ DONE, view employees by department (in progress), see total budget of a department and be able to delete from any database table.

 ## Contributions
 This is an educational project.
 No contributions are being accepted.